RP

 If the texture seems off

-Pause before adding more heat or liquid.
-Use this cue from the method first: Pour the thick smoothie base into a bowl and use the back of a spoon to smooth the surface.
+Check this step before adding heat or liquid: Pour the thick smoothie base into a bowl and use the back of a spoon to smooth the surface.

 Timing check